Frequently Asked Questions

 Can I do my own shopping?

-But, I am also happy to teach you about making decisions to align with goals and functionality to do your own shopping.
-There also might be things to consider like how it mounts, measurements, limitations of space, etc.
+I would love to teach you about making decisions to align with goals and functionality to do your own shopping.
+There are things to consider like how it mounts, measurements, limitations of space, etc.

 When do you expect payment and how do you accept it?